DBC Lesser Spotted Woodpecker

 The Durham survey will aim to cover as many sites and areas as possible where the species is known or suspected to have held territory in the past.
 If birds are found the next steps will be to try to establish whether they are holding territory and, if possible, to locate and monitor the nest.
 The approach we are following will be in line with that described by The Woodpecker Network.

 Lesser Spotted Woodpecker territories are often to be found in odd places in wooded landscapes, though typically not in the centre of mature woods (where Great Spotted Woodpeckers are likely to hold territories).
 They are more likely to select the edges of woodland or woodland fringes often in areas with high levels of dead wood or associated with wetlands.
 They can even occur close to housing developments.

 If a drumming site is located, potential nest sites can be sought around there.
 If a pair has a nest they will not travel far, but can range much further outside the breeding season.
 Nests heights are typically 5 to 15 metres, but can be as low as 2 metres or as high as 25 metres, depending on the availability of dead trunks or branches of sufficient diameter.
-The nest may be situated on the underside of a branch of definitely dead (not dying) wood, such as birch, alder or poplar.
-There is no evidence yet of woodpeckers attacking dying ash trees.
+The nest may be situated on the underside of a branch of definitely dead (not dying) wood, with alder, willow, birch and poplar often favoured.
+Nests are often located within 10 metres of a stream or pond.

 Nests can be difficult to find, even in known territories – where there is probably only about a 10% chance of finding the nest.

 (Based in part on information supplied by Ken and Linda Smith of The Woodpecker Network)